Warwlock/C.A.T.S/README.md

 CATS is an innovative technology stack that aims to provide cutting-edge adaptation capabilities for various rendering and post-processing tasks in the field of computer graphics for Unity Universal Render Pipeline.
 CATS contains four sub-projects: Radiant, Nanoframe, Cosmos, Pulse.

 ### Current Status:
-It's not clear how radiant, nanoframe, and cosmos will be at the moment, but Pulse is in the work.
+It's unclear how Radiant and Nanoframe will be at the moment, but Pulse and Cosmos are in the work in progress.

 ## Radiant - Real-time Adaptive Display and Illumination Toolkit
 Radiant is a powerful light engine similar to Unreal Engine's Lumen.
 It focuses on real-time global illumination techniques to enhance the realism and visual quality of rendered scenes.
 By utilizing advanced algorithms and optimizations, Radiant aims to provide efficient and accurate lighting calculations for dynamic scenes.